FilipCondac/dictcompare/README.md

 # DictionaryComparer **WIP**

 `DictionaryComparer` is a Python utility class designed to compare dictionaries and lists.
-It supports recursive comparison, key ignoring, type checking, and numeric tolerance.
+This uses an approach.
+It includes full dictonary comparison, key comparison and type checking.
 This tool is ideal for analyzing differences between nested data structures.

 ---